Hikayat Seri Rama: Hikayat Maharaja Wana

 The wayang kulit performance differs distinctively from the original hikayat in that not only the elements of the performance are secularised, but the focus of the tale is also shifted instead towards the Maharaja Wana, or Rawana; who is depicted as being more sympathetic than Seri Rama, who is perceived as being arrogant and vain.

 Characters

 Gods

 In some versions, Allah is the only deity in the story.
+This was clearly a deviation from the original story which is purely Hinduism in nature.